-The claimant is DISQUALIFIED for unemployment insurance benefits beginning (NOT DISQUALIFIED and will receive unemployment insurance benefits beginning .
+The claimant is ELIGIBLE to receive unemployment insurance benefits for the week(s) ending .
+(NOT ELIGIBLE to receive unemployment insurance benefits for the week(s) .

 Board of Review members Susan Doe and John Doe participated in this appeal and concur with this decision.